Sierra Leone: One-party state and dawn of the 'Republic' (1968–1991)

-Stevens assumed power as Prime Minister again in 1968, following a series of coups, with a great deal of hope and ambition.
-Much trust was placed upon him as he championed multi-party politics.
-Stevens had campaigned on a platform of bringing the tribes together under socialist principles.
-During his first decade or so in power, Stevens renegotiated some of what he called "useless prefinanced schemes" contracted by his predecessors, both Albert Margai of the SLPP and Juxon-Smith of the NRC.
-Some of these policies by the SLPP and the NRC were said to have left the country in an economically deprived state.
+Stevens assumed power as prime minister again in 1968, following a series of coups.
+He had campaigned on a platform of socialist principles, but abandoned them and employed an authoritarian government.
+During his first decade or so in power, Stevens renegotiated some of what he called "useless prefinanced schemes" contracted by his predecessors Albert Margai of the SLPP and Juxon-Smith of the NRC.
+Some of these policies were said to have left the country economically deprived.

 Stevens reorganised the country's oil refinery, the government-owned Cape Sierra Hotel, and a cement factory.
-He cancelled Juxon-Smith's construction of a church and mosque on the grounds of Victoria Park (now known as Freetown Amusement Park – since 2017).
-Stevens began efforts that would later improve transportation and movements between the provinces and the city of Freetown.
+He began efforts that later improved transportation and movement between the provinces and Freetown.
 Roads and hospitals were constructed in the provinces, and Paramount Chiefs and provincial peoples became a prominent force in Freetown.

-Under the pressure of several coup attempts, real or perceived, Stevens' rule grew more and more authoritarian, and his relationship with some of his ardent supporters deteriorated.
-He removed the SLPP party from competitive politics in general elections, some believed, through the use of violence and intimidation.
+Under the pressure of several coup attempts, real or perceived, Stevens's rule grew increasingly authoritarian, and his relationship with some of his supporters deteriorated.
+He removed the SLPP from competitive politics in general elections, some believed, through violence and intimidation.
 To maintain the support of the military, Stevens retained the popular John Amadu Bangura as head of the Sierra Leone Armed Forces.

 After the return to civilian rule, by-elections were held (beginning in autumn 1968) and an all-APC cabinet was appointed.
-Calm was not completely restored.
 In November 1968, unrest in the provinces led Stevens to declare a state of emergency across the country.
-Many senior officers in the Sierra Leone Army were greatly disappointed with Stevens' policies and his handling of the Sierra Leone Military, but none could confront Stevens.
-Brigadier General Bangura, who had reinstated Stevens as Prime Minister, was widely considered the only person who could control Stevens.
-The army was devoted to Bangura, and this made him potentially dangerous to Stevens.
+Many senior officers in the Sierra Leone Army were greatly disappointed with Stevens's policies and his handling of the Sierra Leone Military, but none could confront him.
+Brigadier General Bangura, who had reinstated Stevens as prime minister, was widely considered the only person who could control Stevens.
+The army was devoted to Bangura.
 In January 1970, Bangura was arrested and charged with conspiracy and plotting to commit a coup against the Stevens government.
-After a trial that lasted a few months, Bangura was convicted and sentenced to death.
-On 29 March 1970, Brigadier Bangura was executed by hanging in Freetown.
+After a trial that lasted a few months, Bangura was convicted; on 29 March 1970, he was executed by hanging in Freetown.